Bicycle Friendly Davis

 One of the more popular routes is the Davis Bike Loop, a circle path around Davis that is 12 miles in length and takes you through the University and a cross-section of neighborhoods.

 The path is marked in green with the Davis bike logo and the words "Davis Bike Loop".
-I have attached a map of the Davis Bike Loop route below.
+Attached below is a map.

 Davis Bike Loop